Wave Attenuation in Drifting Sea Ice: A Mechanistic Model for Observed Decay Profiles: Mathematical Formulation and Analytical Solutions

 In the special case of no drift, i.e. $v=0$, the solution reduces to:

-Taking $C_D=0$, i.e.\,no drag, we recover the exponential attenuation at a rate $\alpha$ whereas for $\alpha \rightarrow 0$ the solution converges to the one of \citet{herman2019wave}.
+Taking $C_d=0$, i.e.\,no drag, we recover the exponential attenuation at a rate $\alpha$ whereas for $\alpha \rightarrow 0$ the solution converges to the one of \citet{herman2019wave}.
 Therefore, Eq.~\ref{zerodrift} is an extension \citet{herman2019wave} that accounts for additional mechanisms.
 As a result, our solution predicts lower amplitudes compared to \citet{herman2019wave}, see Fig.~\ref{fig:figure1}a.

-Fig.\,\ref{fig:figure1}a showcases the effect of drift.
-The attenuation is stronger when drift is present, see solution in red vs in purple ($v=0$\,m/s and $\alpha=7\times10^{-6}$).
+Fig.\,\ref{fig:figure1}a displays the normalised amplitude as a function of the distance into the MIZ normalised by the value $ x_{\text{end}} $ computed for the non zero drift and exponential attenuation case ($v=0.053 \mathrm{m\, s^{-1}}$ and $\alpha=0 $; the case displayed in blue).
+The attenuation is stronger when drift is present as shown in red ($v>0$ and $\alpha=7\times10^{-6} $) compared to the solution in purple with ($v=0$\,m/s and $\alpha=7\times10^{-6}$).
 The increased attenuation due to other mechanisms also manifests when drift is present, see solutions in blue vs in red.